carbon-language/carbon-lang/llvm/docs/GlobalISel/GenericOpcode.rst

 G_ASSERT_SEXT, G_ASSERT_ZEXT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signifies that the contents of a register were previously extended from a smaller type.
+This signifies that the contents of a register were previously extended from a smaller type.

 The smaller type is denoted using an immediate operand.
 For scalars, this is the